A Violin in Auschwitz

 Author: (Estate of) Maria Àngels Anglada

-Originally written in 1994 and recently republished to great success, A Violin in Auschwitz is a short masterpiece, a touching story that serves as a profound meditation on human dignity and resistance in the face of horrific adversity.
+Originally written in 1994 and recently republished to great success, The Violin of Auschwitz is a short masterpiece, a touching story that serves as a profound meditation on human dignity and resistance in the face of horrific adversity.

 Request more information